Monthly Archives: July 2010

 Dr. Grenfell was an icon and has forever left his mark on the development of rural Newfoundland and Labrador.
 In his career he had established a number of hospitals and medical services, founded the International Grenfell Association, written 33 books, numerous articles, was knighted, inducted in the Canadian Medical Hall of Fame, Memorial University’s Western Campus is named in his honor, he has his own distinguished fabric, known as “Grenfell Cloth”, Grenfell Drive carries his name and he has forever left a special place in my heart.

 Sir Doctor Wilfred Thomason Grenfell is a role model.
 A man who stood for something, especially for the people of rural Newfoundland and Labrador.
-To think of the life changes and improvements that occured in these regions because of him is uncomprehensable.
+The life changes and improvements that occurred in these regions because of him is expansive.
 After a visit to the interpretation centre, I asked myself, how did he manage all of these things?
 You could say he was well-rounded and a “jack of all traits”.